swarve/ayearlessordinary.com/_drafts/2015-07-07-santa-cruz.md

 ## Day 2

+We planned on getting up early as we had around 15km of walking to cover and wanted to get most of it out of the way before the sun hit us hard, well that was the intention.
+After abruptly waking from a great sleep at 6:30am we realised our plan to leave early had failed, so we decided to just take our time, then enjoyed one of the best trekking breakfast's of mashed potato with bacon bits.. truly so good, you must try it!
+Oats just don't cut it for us anymore.

+Packing up on dry ground without the numbing cold biting down on us meant we were quite efficient packing up and got going an hour after waking up.
+Our day started by walking quite casually further up the valley towards the snow covered peaks.
+Along the way we passed several trekking groups with their mules carrying all of the food and equipment, leaving them happily walking along with a small day pack.
+You could defiantly see them  inquisitively looking at us, carrying such large bags wondering what we were doing or where we were going.

+Shortly before lunch at the lake, in one of the passing trekking groups we saw Gabriel, a German guy we'd been diving with in [Utila](https://ayearlessordinary.com/utila/), nearly 2 months ago (small world!).
+We also passed groups heading off to climb Alpamayo with all their mountaineering gear- now that was impressive, made our bags look small and lights.

+It was nice being able to take the time to stop and enjoy the incredibly oar dropping surroundings on this trek (unlike at El Cocuy), taking as many breaks as we wished, the most impressive of the day being our lunch spot.
+Sitting by a beautiful aqua blue lake eating chocolate, candy & a little fruit (balance people, balance!).

+We actually arrived at our camp spot for the night a couple of hours ahead of schedule (lucky we didn't wake up any earlier!) and questioned making our first pass that afternoon, opting for an afternoon of reading in the sunshine after seeing how beautiful the camp site really was.
+It was the most spectacular valley surrounded on all sides by snow capped mountains.
+The valley itself was full of cows and mules freely wandering around, eager to find any bits of left behind food.

+During the night we were woken by a cow at the fly of the tent licking where we had been cooking the previous night.
+I'd much prefer to be woken by a cow than a bear or jaguar or coyote.

 <figure>
 	<a href="../images/IMG_8337.jpg"><img src="../images/th/IMG_8337.jpg" alt=""></a>
 	<a href="../images/IMG_8281.jpg"><img src="../images/th/IMG_8281.jpg" alt=""></a>
 </figure>

-After awaking from a great sleep (at 6:30, sleep in!) we enjoyed one of the best trekking breakfast's of mashed potato with bacon bits.
-After packing up we set off further up the valley towards the snow covered peaks.
-Along the way we passed several trekking groups all going in the opposite direction which seems to be the more popular route for guided tours.

-Shortly before lunch at the lake which was various forms of sugar, in one of the passing trekking groups we saw Gabriel, a German guy we'd been diving with in [Utila](https://ayearlessordinary.com/utila/), nearly 2 months ago.
-We also passed groups heading off to climb Alpamayo with all their mountaineering gear.

-Our camp spot for the night was a fantastic valley surrounded on all sides by snow capped mountains.
-The valley itself was full of cows wandering around and mules from all the trekking groups.

 <figure class="half">
 	<a href="../images/IMG_8263.jpg"><img src="../images/th/IMG_8263.jpg" alt="Breakfast"></a>
 	<a href="../images/IMG_8285.jpg"><img src="../images/th/IMG_8285.jpg" alt="Lunch"></a>